$\overline\partial$-Equation on a Lunar Domain with Mixed Boundary Conditions: Proof of Theorem

 \section{Proof of Theorem \ref{101}}

 We now give a proof of Theorem \ref{101}.
 We use the notations set up above.
-By the H\"ormander-Friderichs approximation theorem mentioned in the end of $\S 3$, we need only work on forms in ${\cal B}^q$.
+By the H\"ormander-Friderichs approximation theorem mentioned at the end of $\S 3$, we need only work on forms in ${\cal B}^q$.

 Let $V_{c_1}=\{(x,t)\in \mathcal{N}_{\varepsilon_0}\cap S^{\e_0}_\varphi:\varphi^\lambda(x)< \varepsilon_4\}$ with $\varepsilon_4<\varepsilon_3$ be a smaller neighborhood of the corner $E$ in $\overline{S^{\e_0}_\varphi}$ with $V_{c_1}\subset\subset V_c$.
 Let Suppose that there exists a tubular neighborhood $\mathcal{N}_{c_1}$ of $M_{c_1,0}$ in $X$ and a $C^\infty$ map $\Phi_{c_1}$ such that $\Phi_{c_1}:\mathcal{N}_{c_1}\rightarrow M_{c_1,0}\times(-2,2)$ is a diffemorphism.
 Let $\mathcal{L}_{c_1}={\Phi_{c_1}}_{\ast}(T^{1,0}\mathcal{N}_{c_1})$, where $T^{1,0}\mathcal{N}_{c_1}$ is the holomorphic tangent bundle of $\mathcal{N}_{c_1}$.
 Write $\Omega_{c_1}=M_{c_1}\times(-2,2)$, then $(\Omega_{c_1},\mathcal{L}_{c_1})$ is a complex manifold biholomorphic to $(\mathcal{N}_{c_1}, T^{1,0}\mathcal{N}_{c_1})$.
 Also $M_{c_1,0}$ is a hypersurface in $(\Omega_{c_1},\mathcal{L}_{c_1})$.
 In what follows, as before, when there is no risk of causing confusion, we identify $\mathcal{N}_{c_1}$ with $\Omega_{c_1}$ and objects defined over $\mathcal{N}_{c_1} $ with those corresponding to $\Omega_{c_1}$.
 We define two subdomains of $\mathcal{N}_{c_1}$ as follows: